Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 Once an order is confirmed the next screen would have something to keep track of the order if I get server communication both ways working.

+### Development Plan

+#### What platform?
+My current plan is to make it as an android app.
+I might try to use the cross platform development capabilities of my other choices below but Apple makes things difficult as Kotlin, which is in development but available for cross platform, [expects me to have Xcode](https://kotlinlang.org/docs/multiplatform-mobile-integrate-in-existing-app.html#create-an-ios-project-in-xcode) to test on iOS phones which is exclusive to macs.

-### Development Plan [Language + Integrated Development Environment (IDE)]
+####  Integrated Development Environment (IDE)
 I intend to continue using [Android Studio](https://developer.android.com/studio) as my IDE for this project.
 I chose this because I am more familiar with it as I used it during May term android development class and it's Google's official android app IDE.
-This means it will be up to date and have a lot of helpful information online.
+This means it will be up to date and have a lot of helpful documentation and helpful sources online.

+#### Language
 I will continue using Kotlin in android studio.
-Kotlin is Google's go to language at the moment for android development and it's what I used earlier so I don't have to start a new language from scratch.
+Kotlin is Google's go to language at the moment for android development and it's what I used earlier.
+It meets all my needs as it will work for android and it can also work cross platform to iOS if the app gets to that.

 https://kotlinlang.org/docs/multiplatform-mobile-integrate-in-existing-app.html#decide-what-code-to-make-cross-platform

 ### Server